jiangyang5157/kotlin-android/router/README.md

 <img src="https://github.com/jiangyang5157/kotlin-android/blob/master/example-router-app/assets/demo.gif" width=320/>

 ## Define Route
 A Route that marks classes to be suitable for routing.
 It can easily be represented by data class, also it should have information that indicates associated fragment.
-There are Built-in interfaces for different usages.
+There are built-in interfaces for different usages.

-Built-in interface *ParcelableRoute* is for route data management involved parcelization.
-Such as the default solution is attach/get route data through *Bundle* as a parcelable value.
+Built-in interface *ParcelableRoute* is for a route data management involved parcelization.
 - `interface ParcelableRoute : Route, Parcelable`

 Built-in interface *DataRoute* is for routing with any data.